PhilaNgcamu/typescript-core-basics/typescript/MoreOnFunctions/README.md

 <h2>Generic Functions</h2>

-- In TypeScript, generic functions are used when we want to describe a correspondence between two values by declaring a _type parameter_ in the function signature.
+- In TypeScript, generic functions are used when we want to describe a correspondence between two values (input and output) by declaring a _type parameter_ in the function signature.

+- This ensures that we have a specific type when a function returns value.
 Reference: [functions.ts](functions.ts).

 - NOTE: Use "**tsc --target es2021 <-- fileName -->**" to compile the ts file